-Yes, as long as your spouse is covered by the qualifying insurance, he can continue contributing into the account for himself – just not for you.
-However, you can funds that are already int he account to pay for expenses for both of you until the fund are exhausted.
+Yes, as long as your spouse is covered by the qualifying insurance, he/she can continue contributing up to the individual maximum into the account in his/her name.
+The contribution just can’t be in your name.
+You can also use funds that are already in the account to pay for expenses for both of you until the fund are exhausted.
 For more rules about contribution, visit this page on the IRS website.

 Can you contribute to an HSA if you are on Medicare?

-No. The IRS does not allow this.
+No. Your spouse can, but you cannot.
+The IRS does not allow this.
 Medicare and HSA plans just do not mix.

 What is the penalty for having an HSA and Medicare?

 The penalty would usually be imposed upon you by the IRS if you are audited.
 The amount would depend entirely on your specific circumstances.
 You would pay taxes on the HSA funds that contributed and took deductions for as well as penalties.
 Your contributions might also be considered excess contributions by the IRS and then they would be subject to an additional 6% in excise tax when you withdraw those funds.

 The IRS announced this year that they are expanding the use and also the coverage in qualified high-deductible health plans.
 It will now allow these plans to cover a wider list of healthcare services as preventive care without making your HSA invalid.

 Plans can now choose to allow people with certain chronic conditions to access specific medical services as preventive care covered at 100%.
 For example, the plan may allow people with diabetes to get retinopathy screenings and certain insulins covered at 100% without losing the ability to contribute into an HSA.
 If you are not yet on Medicare and still covered by your high-deductible health plan, check with your insurance carrier to find out what preventive care services like these that you might be able to access before you leave the plan to enroll in medicare.